Martini-Force-Field-Initiative/Bartender/README.md

 is a simple way of specifying the bonded parameters to be obtained.
 You can find a sample in the directory of the distribution, under _samples/_.

+As output, Bartender will produce several files.

+1. The most important one is called **gmx_out.itp** and contains the parameters for the bonded terms, in Gromacs itp format.

+1. Before actually running the parametrization, Bartender will produce a file called **Beads.pdb** This file contains the atomistic structure given as an input, with the bead to which each atom belongs in the residue ID field of each atom's PDB line.
+The b-factor field will also reflect the bead number of each atom, interpolated from 0 to 99.
+Thus, if the structure is colored by b-factor, the atoms belonging to the same bead will appear in the same color.
+If an atom belongs to more than one bead, the numbers assigned will correspond to the first bead to which it belongs.

+1. Plots for each fitting showing both the fitted function and the values from the MD distribution will be written as PNG files.
+Each PNG's name contains information of the term type (dihedral, angle, etc) the function fitted (Hooke, Simple Periodic, etc) and the beads involved in the fit.

+1. The same data in the previous point is also written as Grace XVG files (which are basically plain text and can be easily plotted with other tools), in a directory called **xvg**

+### Flags

 The optional flags control the way Bartender behaves.
 Sensible defaults have been prepared so, in most cases, no flags are needed.
 Use